-Premiere, on the other hand, has more familiar-looking tools within its dedicated color editing workspace.
-These might be easier to pick-up if you have experience with photo editing software.
+Premiere Pro, on the other hand, has more familiar-looking tools within its dedicated color editing workspace.
+These might be easier to pick up if you have experience with photo editing software.

 Both programs will allow corrections and layers of effects to be placed on individual clips or on entire timelines.

-Now that DaVinci is integrated with Fusion, you can create some pretty cool and advanced motion graphics.
-Premiere Pro, being an Adobe product, uses many of the After Effects features for its motion graphics functions.
+Now that DaVinci Resolve is integrated with Fusion, you can create some pretty cool and advanced motion graphics.
+While Premiere Pro uses many of the After Effects features for its motion graphics functions.

 While DaVinci can technically do what two Adobe programs can, it’s nowhere near as user-friendly for first-time video editors.
-Even seasoned professionals might have difficulty making the change to DaVinci!
+Even seasoned professionals might have difficulty making the change to DaVinci Resolve!

 Export Rendering Options